Islam in Afghanistan: History

-During the 7th century, the Rashidun Caliphate Arabs entered the territory that is now Afghanistan after defeating the Sassanian Persians in Nihawand.
+During the 7th century, the Rashidun Caliphate Arabs entered the territory that is now Afghanistan after defeating the Sassanid Persians in Nihawand.
 After this colossal defeat, the last Sassanid emperor, Yazdegerd III, fled eastward deep into Central Asia.
 In pursuing Yazdegerd, the Arabs entered the area from northeastern Iran via Herat, where they stationed a large portion of their army before advancing toward northern Afghanistan.

 Many of the inhabitants of northern Afghanistan accepted Islam through Umayyad missionary efforts, particularly under the reign of Caliph Hisham and Umar ibn AbdulAziz.
 In the south, Abdur Rahman bin Samara made incursions into Zabulistan which was ruled by the Zunbils.

 During the reign of Al-Mu'tasim and his successors, Islam was generally practiced by most inhabitants of the region, and after Abbasid decline, under Ya'qub-i Laith Saffari, Islam was the predominant religion of Kabul and other major cities of Afghanistan.
 The father of Abu Hanifa, Thabit bin Zuta, was born in the territory that is now Afghanistan.
 He emigrated to Kufa (in Iraq), where Hanifa was born.
 Later, the Samanids propagated Sunni Islam deep into Central Asia, and the first complete translation of the Qur'an into Persian was made in the 9th century.
 Since then, Islam has dominated the country's religious landscape.
 Islamic leaders have entered the political sphere at various times of crisis but rarely exercised secular authority for long.

 The remnants of a Shahi presence in Peshawar were expelled by Mahmud of Ghazni in 998 and 1030.
 The Ghaznavids were replaced by the Ghurid dynasty who expanded the already powerful Islamic empire.
 The Friday Mosque of Herat is one of the oldest mosques in the country, believed to have been first built under the Ghurids in the 12th century.
 During this period, known as the Islamic Golden Age, Afghanistan became the second major center of learning in the Muslim world after Baghdad.

 After the Mongol invasion and destruction, the Timurids rebuilt the area and once again made it a center of Islamic learning.
 Shia Islam made its way to southern Afghanistan during the Safavid rule in the 16th century.
 Until Mir Wais Hotak liberated the Afghans in 1709, the Kandahar region of Afghanistan was often a battleground between the Shia Safavids and the Sunni Mughals.